-For our understanding let us take an example, consider an international call center that uses CRM which is integrated with telephone and computer system.
-When a customer calls the system, the computer system will display all customer related data like previous order, what the customer is looking for future.
+For our understanding let us take an example, consider an international call center that uses CRM which is integrated with telephone and computer systems.
+When a customer calls the system, the computer system will display all customer-related data like previous orders, what the customer is looking for in the future.
 All this happens even before the representative receives the call.
-CRM system also highlights the related products that suit best for the customer.
+The CRM system also highlights the related products that suit best for the customer.

-So we can say that the CRM system provides a well-defined platform for all business who are mainly into customer management.
+So we can say that the CRM system provides a well-defined platform for all businesses who are mainly into customer management.
 Which will help the organizations to fulfill their needs and demands effectively?

 Here is a list of key points that are managed in CRM marketing: